mikes802/java-classroom-report/README.md

 # Java Classroom Report
 This is the Java project I submitted for my Java Programmer course at Central Michigan University.
 I did this using Eclipse.
-It asks for user input for classroom information and ultimately creates a report containing the classroom number, teacher and subject, and list of students with their ID's and final grades.
+It asks for user input for classroom information and ultimately creates a report of classroom numbers, teachers and subjects, and list of students with their ID's and final grades.

 I used the following to complete this project: